nicholaswilde/recipes/docs/cookies-and-bars/brown-butter-and-maple-chewy-pumpkin-cookies.md

 should hold its shape when scooped), chill the dough for about 15 to 20 minutes until thickened.
 This can happen sometimes if the butter is too warm at the start.

+## :pencil: Instructions - Coating

 ### Step 8

-Off to the side, mix together the coating ingredients in a small dish.
+Off to the side, mix together the light brown sugar, granulated sugar, and cinnamon in a small dish to make the coating.

 ### Step 9

-Use a large cookie scoop (2 oz) or 1/4 measuring cup and scoop out the dough.
+Scoop out the dough in 60 g portions.
 Drop into the cinnamon sugar mixture and toss to coat.
 The dough will be very soft but not sticky.

 ### Step 10